weaviate/weaviate/docs/en/use/running-weaviate.md

 # Running Weaviate

-> Documentation on how to run Weaviate with Docker or stand-alone.
+> Documentation on how to run Weaviate with Docker-compose, Docker or stand-alone.

-_This document describes how to run Weaviate for users.
-If you want to run a development version of Weaviate for contributors, click [here](../contribute/running-weaviate.md)_
+This document describes how to run Weaviate for users.
+If you want to run a development version of Weaviate for contributors, click [here](../contribute/running-weaviate.md).

 ## Run full stack with Docker-compose